aurora-fan/aurora-fan.github.io/our-progress.md

 Here you can see all the progress we've made, as well as what's to come! <br /> This page will be updated periodically, but if you want the most up-to-date version, please check out [our Trello](https://trello.com/b/xxT0K6fK/aurora-fan-to-do "Our Trello").

 ### Here's what we've done so far: <br />
-Our [blog](/blog/ "Our Blog") is also a good source of this information!
+Our [blog](/blog/ "Our Blog") is more in-depth source of this information!
 * Post to the website each week
     * We've done a post on every Friday since the 7th of November.
     * Each post has a comprehensive breakdown of all our progress that week.